MaheshKhatri1960/Microsoft_Udacity_Capstone_Project/README.md

 Hyperdrive RunWidget Details showing Execution completed – Figure

+### Results
+*TODO*:
 ![Figure  - Hyperdrive Run Completed - Best Model ](http://www.kaytek.co.in/images/msudp3/1B10_MK_MSUD_Azure_ML_Scholarship_Capstone_Project_Hyperdrive_Run_Best_Model.png)

 Hyperdrive Run Completed - Best Model – Figure

+What are the results you got with your model?

+The model gave an accuracy of '0.833".

+What were the parameters of the model?

+The Hyperdrive parameters used by me were **'--C'** - the inverse of the regularization rate used to counteract model overfitting & **'--max-iter'** - the number of iterations for the model to converge.

+How could you have improved it?

+Improvements could be done both by a wider choice of hyperparameter values as well as by choice of 'Random Forest' algorithm for Hyperdrive as mentioned in the Project Improvements section below.

 ## Phase 3 - Best Run Model Selection & Deployment
 *TODO*: Give an overview of the deployed model and instructions on how to query the endpoint with a sample input.

-As can be seen from the details above, the best AutoML Run algoritm 'VotingEnsemble' gave an accuracy of 0.873 which was higher than the Hyperdrive run accuracy of 0.83.
+As can be seen from the details above, the best AutoML Run algoritm 'VotingEnsemble' gave an accuracy of <b>0.873</b> which was higher than the Hyperdrive run accuracy of <b>'0.833'</b>.
 Hence, the AutoML run best model was chosen for deployment as can be seen below.

 ![Figure  - AutoML Run - Model Deployment - 1 ](http://www.kaytek.co.in/images/msudp3/1B10_MK_MSUD_Azure_ML_Scholarship_Capstone_Project_AutoML_Deployed_Model_1.png)